 Potluck Etiquette for Guests

 If you've agreed to bring a main dish, don't show up with a dessert instead.
-You should always keep to your assigned category since the balance of the meal has been organized by your host.
+You should always keep in your assigned category since the balance of the meal has been organized by your host.

 When deciding what to bring, think about its appeal to the majority of other guests.